psychemedia/island-storynotes/st_helens.md

 ( 34 )
 sweet a state as when taken from the spring.

-And it has this further advantage,that when at sea, it recovers itself sooner than any other.
+And it has this further advantage, that when at sea, it recovers itself sooner than any other.

 Near the [Nettlestone] priory several salt-works are established, which for convenience exceed